Horbenkodev/hugo-blog/content/posts/saas-market-overview/index.md

       available to users regardless of their location if they have an internet connection.
 These applications are delivered by vendors in accordance with a subscription-based model with flexible pricing.
-  - question: How many SaaS companies are there?
-    answer: It is quite complicated to name the exact figure.
-But according to various estimates, as of 2022, there are around 30,000 SaaS companies worldwide and nearly 60% of them are based in the US.
   - question: What are the reasons for the popularity of SaaS solutions?
     answer: Among the key reasons, we should name the flexibility and convenience that users can enjoy when they implement SaaS solutions in their business